Use this resources page to gain ideas to support your staff to feel happy, healthy and more comfortable in their roles.

 Every 2 minutes someone finds out that they have Type 2 diabetes, and some ethnicities are at a higher risk.

-Take our simple quiz so you can get the right support and avoid long-term health problems.
+Take this simple quiz so you can get the right support and avoid long-term health problems.
 It takes just a few minutes and could be the most important thing you do today.

 You may be eligible for your free local NHS Diabetes Prevention Programme.
 This is a mixture of one to one and group sessions delivered by specially-trained health and wellbeing coaches to learn how to prevent diabetes by incorporating healthier eating, physical activity, problem-solving, stress-reduction and coping skills into your daily life.
 For prevention and treatments click here.